juandxce/appevolve-test/README.md

 # Description
-Pixel-perfect copy of the figma designs, I mainly focused on the "important" parts of the pages.
+Pixel-perfect copy of the figma designs, mainly focused on the "important" parts of the pages.

 # Getting Started with Create React App